IntegraCore/ic-ruby-2.1.1-box/README.md

 The recommended workflow is

-* edit in the host computer and
+* edit in the host computer (with sublime, atom, etc) and

-* test within the virtual machine.
+* work, test and run code within the virtual machine (via the command line).

-Just clone your Rails fork into the rails-dev-box directory on the host computer:
+Just clone your Rails fork into the ic-ruby-2.1.1-box directory on the host computer:

     host $ ls
     README.md   Vagrantfile puppet